Damp and Mould policy

 • Implement new data quality and insight measures to assist with informing us of the possible risks to our properties so that we can undertake proactive measures to eliminate damp, mould and condensation before it becomes a problem for our customers.

-4. Further Information and Support
+5. Further Information & Support

 Definitions:

-• Damp: The build-up of moisture in a property which can lead to the growth of mould and other microorganisms.
+• Damp: The build-up of moisture in a property which can lead to the growth of mould and other micro-organisms.

 • Penetrating Damp: Water that gets into the property from outside due to defects in the walls, roofs, windows or floors.